KULeuven-COSIC/sok-ppml-mpc-frameworks/Tables/dot-Product.md

-_Table: Theoretical cost analysis in total bits for dot-product functionality.
-Superscript ${\mathsf{Tr}}$ denotes cost for a protocol for dot-product with truncation.
-Notation and abbreviations are defined in Table tab:table-abbreviations._
+Table: Theoretical cost analysis in total bits for dot-product functionality.
+Superscript $^{\mathsf{Tr}}$ denotes a cost for a protocol for dot-product with truncation.
+Notation and abbreviations are defined in Table tab:table-abbreviations.

 | N | Sec. | Protocol | Communication (Offline) | Communication (Online) | Tech |
 | --- | --- | --- | --- | --- | --- |